 - 2.4 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
 The CFR is simply the total historic capital expenditure which has not yet been financed from either revenue or capital resources.
 It is the measure of the Council's underlying borrowing need.
-Any newly planned unfinanced capital expenditure will increase the CFR. - 2.5 The Council is asked to approve the CFR projections below that are in line with approved capital budgets:
+Any newly planned unfinanced capital expenditure will increase the CFR. - 2.5 The CFR projections below that are in line with approved capital budgets: